dustykat/p4e/docs/introduction/introduction.md

     arithmetic mean =  30.95

-Finally, if we want to reuse the code a lot, it is convienent to make it into a function
+Finally, if we want to reuse the code a lot, it is convienent to make the arithmetic into a function

 ```python